 Ann Arbor City Council – Ward 4

-Graydon Krapohl is a facilitator with Academy Leadership, consulting and training firm that specializes in leader development.
-He is running for his third term on the Ann Arbor City Council and faces Elizabeth Nelson in the Aug.
+Graydon Krapohl is a facilitator with Academy Leadership, a consulting and training firm that specializes in leader development.
+He is running for his third term representing Ward 4 on the Ann Arbor City Council and faces Elizabeth Nelson in the Aug.
 7 Democratic primary.

 Krapohl was first elected to council in November 2014, and was unopposed in both the Democratic primary and general election.
 He was re-elected in 2016 after prevailing over Diane Giannola and Eric Lipson in the Democratic primary.